biodiversitydata-se/mol-mod/README.md

 ```
 The development site should now be available at http://localhost:5000.

-Once the system is up and running, see *Production environment*, below, for how to insert data into the database, and how to build a blast database from sequences in the Bioatlas etc. Note that the bind-mounted directory 'blast-databases' is only used in development.
+Once the system is up and running, see *Production environment*, below, for how to insert data into the database, and how to build a blast database from sequences in the Bioatlas etc. Note that the bind-mounted directory *blast-databases* is only used in development.

 The server will automatically rebuild on changes to the python code for ease of
-development (except for changes in worker.py, as it is copied into container at startup, i.e. not mounted from host).
+development (except for changes in *worker.py*, as it is copied into container at startup, i.e. not mounted from host).
 Note that this setup is not intended for production, and should not
 be used as such.

 To stop and remove containers as well as remove network and volumes: